KiandaBPM/KiandaBPM.github.io/form-designer.md

 Kianda comes with a number of pre-defined field widgets.
 In case none of them satisfies your specific needs and if you have some level of [development](development.md) skills you can always create your own custom field widget.

-At the time of writing the default fields fall into four main categories of fields:
+At the time of writing, the default fields fall into four main categories of fields:

-1. **Input** - Input fields include the most common data input fields such textbox, user picker, date field, table, checkbox, drop-down and number fields.
+1. **Input** - Input fields include the most common data fields such textbox, user picker, date field, table, checkbox, drop-down and number fields.
-2. **Layout** - Layout fields are the fields that serve the purpose perfecting the layout of your form.
+2. **Layout** - Layout fields are the fields that serve the purpose of perfecting the layout of your form.
 They include responsive panels, dialog box, field groups and rich text fields.
 3. **Action** - Action fields are fields that allow user interface actions like buttons, links or even signature components.
 4. **Custom**  - Under custom fields, you will find any custom developed fields available under your developer section.